Lewistown, Illinois

 Lewistown is a city and the county seat of Fulton County, Illinois, United States.
 It was named by its founder, Ossian M. Ross, after his oldest son, Lewis Winans Ross.
 The population was 2,041 at the 2020 census.
 Located in central Illinois, it is southwest of Peoria.
 It is the source of Spoon River Anthology by Edgar Lee Masters, who lived there.
 Native American burial mounds are nearby at Dickson Mounds off Illinois Route 97.

 History

 The city was named for Lewis Winans Ross, the son of its first settler, Ossian M. Ross.
-The Lewistown post office has been in operation since 1831.
+Originally named Fulton Courthouse with the establishment of its post office in 1824, it was renamed to Lewistown on March 14, 1831.
 It contains a tempera on canvas mural titled Lewistown Milestones, painted by Ida Abelman in 1941, depicting the Lincoln–Douglas debates.
 Murals were produced from 1934 to 1943 in the United States through the Section of Painting and Sculpture, later called the Section of Fine Arts, of the U.S. Treasury Department.